A mirror theorem for multi-root stacks and applications: Large limit

 We can formally take $m$ to infinity (or for each $d$, we choose $m\geq 2d$ and compute invariants of degree $d$) and set $z=1$.
 To compute genus zero orbifold invariants with one orbifold marking for each irreducible component of $D$ and one interior marking with point constraint, we need to extract the following coefficient of $H^0(X)$ in $I_{\mathbb P^2_{D,\infty},0}$:

+Recall that the mirror map is the coefficient of the $z^0$-coefficient of the $I$-function.
 By direct computation, the mirror map is trivial.
 Note that the variable $x_{ij}$ corresponds to relative marking that has contact order $j$ to $D_i$ and the non-negative integer $k_{ij}$ records how many times such relative marking appears.
 In here, $k_{1(d)}=k_{2(2d)}=1$ and $k_{ij}=0$ for all other $i,j$.
 Hence, we have

 This agrees with the expectation that the number of degree $d$ curves in $\mathbb{P}^2$ through one generic point, meeting with a line and a conic with maximal contact orders is $\frac{(2d)!}{(d!)^2}$.
 The corresponding log Gromov--Witten invariants are computed by Bousseau--Brini--van Garrel in a forthcoming paper \cite{BBvG20} using the scattering diagram. \end{ex}